cisco/mindmeld/docs/source/userguide/kb.rst

 Question Answering in Conversational Applications
 -------------------------------------------------
-The foundations of Question Answering began back in the 60's and early 70's with knowledge bases targeted at narrow domains of knowledge.
-With computational linguistics emerging and evolving over the decades, modern day Question Answering systems have relied on statistical processing of broader domain, large vocabulary document collections.
-These systems especially started gaining popularity in mainstream media in the last 8-10 years.
-The IBM Watson Jeopardy! challenge revealed the beginnings of the true potential of broad vocabulary Question Answering systems that could be deployed in real world production applications.

-Several academic research initiatives continue to hallmark the field of Question Answering.
-The `OAQA <https://oaqa.github.io/>`_ initiative is a collaboration between `academia <http://www.cs.cmu.edu/~ehn/>`_, `industry <https://www.research.ibm.com/deepqa/question_answering.shtml>`_ and the open source community.
-MIT CSAIL has a research thrust in Question Answering with the `START <http://start.csail.mit.edu/index.php>`_ project.
-A highly regarded conference specialized to the field of Question Answering is the `TREC <http://trec.nist.gov/>`_ - Text REtrieval Conference.
-Several academic datasets and related publications are available there for background reading.

 The idea of knowledge-based question answering is mapping natural language queries to a query over structured database.
 The Workbench Question Answerer is specifically designed for custom knowledge bases involving large content catalogs, for production-grade applications.
 Catalogs containing even upto hundreds of millions of unique, domain-specific entity objects can easily be handled by Workbench in production.
 Typically, Quick Service Restaurant menus range in the hundreds of thousands entities and specific product retail catalogs go into the millions, while media entertainment libraries scale into the tens or hundreds of millions of unique entities.
 Workbench's Knowledge Base and Question Answering systems have been successfully been applied to all of the above use cases.
 The Question Answerer can be used in a variety of ways, but in practice, conversational applications rely on this module and its underlying knowledge base for the four primary purposes listed below.

 1. Answer Questions
 ````````````````

-One of the main use cases of question answerer in conversational applications is to provide one or more relevant documents as answer to users' requests.
+One of the main use cases of question answerer in conversational applications is to provide one or more relevant results as answer to users' requests.
 A knowledge base search can be constructed using the entities from NLP pipeline.
 The answers can be in various forms depending on the nature of the applications.
 For example, in a food ordering application the answer is usually the canonical dish with attributes necessary to complete the dialogue flow, while in video discovery application the answer is more often a list of best matching movies or TV shows.

 2. Validate Questions
 ``````````````````